SpringOnePlatform2016/dsyer-locks-and-leaders/README.md

 **Read this**:
   [http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html](http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html)

+TL;DR If using a lock for "correctness" not "efficiency" be *very* careful.

 > Important: you can tune the system to adjust the probability, or how
 > long it lasts, but fundamentally you cannot prevent the system from
 > ever allowing more than one holder of a lock.